Analysis | Supreme Court fight highlights the new political reality: America under minority rule

 In normal times, this is a side effect of the Founders’ desire to, among other things, keep a geographically disparate nation united by giving less-populated areas an audible voice.
 Now, though, it’s become a cudgel for a political minority to continue to wield power, leveraging and fostering an increase in partisan hostility.

 Since 1988, a Republican has won a majority of the popular vote in 1-of-7 presidential contests.
 He’s won a plurality of the vote once.
-Yet Republicans have been inaugurated three times in that period, including with President Trump’s electoral-college win in 2016.
+Yet Republicans have been inaugurated three times in that period, including with Trump’s electoral college win in 2016.

 Meanwhile, the Senate has since 2014 been controlled by Republicans who cumulatively represent less than half of the country — the longest such stretch in a century.
-What Cotton casts as a mandate is simply a function of the advantage Republicans enjoy in the Senate, where, in 61 of the past 100 years, Cotton’s party has held more of the Senate than they represent in the population.
+What Cotton casts as a mandate is simply a function of the advantage Republicans enjoy in the Senate, where, in 61 of the past 100 years, Cotton’s party has held more of the Senate than it represents in the population.

 Often, that doesn’t matter; the Democratic disadvantage in population (which has been exacerbated with recent migration trends) is muted either by the party nonetheless holding the Senate or by the GOP holding a large majority.
 When the balance of power is close, though, that contrast becomes more acute.
 When the president similarly holds power thanks to the imbalance between state populations and power, the contrast grows sharper still.